Omwomo/stock-pulse/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Trade-Sage_Elite] <a name="about-project"></a>
+# 📖 [Stock Pulse] <a name="about-project"></a>

-**[Trade-Sage-Elite]** In this capstone project, I successfully created an innovative application designed to offer extensive information about a diverse array of active companies.
+**[Stock Pulse]** In this capstone project, I successfully created an innovative application designed to offer extensive information about a diverse array of active companies.
 The application features in-depth company profiles coupled with performance metrics, empowering users to glean valuable insights into their operations and achievements.

 ## 🛠 Built With <a name="built-with"></a>